catenax-ng/tx-item-relationship-service/docs/adminguide.md

     urnprefix: /urn
   catalog:
     cache:
-      enabled: true  # Set to false to disable caching
+      enabled: false  # Set to false to disable caching
       ttl: P1D  # Time after which a cached Item is no longer valid and the real catalog is called instead
       maxCachedItems: 64000  # Maximum amount of cached catalog items
     policies: